ctlab/true-dist-infer/README.md

 Corrected dirichlet estimator with alpha=0.3333333333333333, k: 307.70047562385764
 ```

-Also, you can **specify alpha** for the Dirichlet estimator by passing fourth parameter.
+Also, you can **specify alpha** for the Dirichlet estimator by passing the fourth parameter.

 ```bash
 ./run_estimate_infercars.sh example_data/Conserved.Segments hg19 mm10 0.42